Vran29/blog/content/posts/How To Build A Simple Website With Hugo.md

 ### Step 6: Setup Hugo

-First, open the folder in a text/code editor and locate the config.toml file.
+First, open the folder in a text/code editor and locate the hugo.toml file.
 You'll find something like this:

 ![config.toml](https://i.ibb.co/TmvVfMx/Xnip2024-04-16-18-37-35.jpg)